mathieuboudreau/mathieuboudreau/README.md

 ### Hi there, I'm Mathieu 👋

 ## I'm an MRI physicist
-- 🎓 I’m currently a research fellow at the Montreal Heart Institute
+- 🎓 I’m currently a research fellow at the Montreal Heart Institute.
-- 🧠 Part of the [NeuroPoly Lab][https://neuro.polymtl.ca] at Polytechnique Montreal
+- 🧠 Part of the [NeuroPoly Lab](https://neuro.polymtl.ca) at Polytechnique Montreal.
-- 📘 Science communication editor for [MRM Highlights].
+- 📘 Science communication editor for [MRM Highlights](https://blog.ismrm.org/category/highlights/).
-- 🤔 I’m looking for help with ...
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on [qMRLab](https://github.com/qmrlab/qmrlab) and [AxonDeepSeg](https://github.com/axondeepseg/axondeepseg).
 - 💬 Ask me about the best way to backup you computer.
-- ⚡ Fun fact: I'm an ex-juggler.

 ### Connect with me: